A coaching client recently asked the question “What is the role of the MSL in investigator initiated studies?”

 The MSL must then work with the internal team (which includes other members of the medical team, and may include members of the marketing, regulatory affairs, clinical teams) to get study approved.

-The MSL then develops milestones for the study and liaises with the KOL regarding milestones e.g. Milestone 1: 50% of patients recruited by the end of Q1 2020.
+The medical science liaison then develops milestones for the study and liaises with the KOL regarding milestones e.g. Milestone 1: 50% of patients recruited by the end of Q1 2020.

 3. Serve as the primary liaison between the company and investigators from inception to publication